sathomas/jsDataV.is/src/text/ch6/01-fonts.md

 > Note: Although they're beyond the scope of this book, <span class="smcp">CSS</span> preprocessors such as [<span class="smcp">LESS</span>](http://lesscss.org) and [<span class="smcp">SASS</span>](http://sass-lang.com) make it easy to create these kinds of rules.

-Now we have the nice visualization of the age trends in figure NEXTFIGURENUMBER.
+Now we have the nice visualization of the age trends shown in figure NEXTFIGURENUMBER.

 <style>
 #map-font-3 {